 After giving this information, let us continue with the determination of the rules for each timing:

 Zuhr time begins when the Sun passes to west, as its definition implies.
 The Sun is rising on the east side during the first half of the day, whereas it declines on the west side afterwards.
-At the very middle of the day, it sits on the local meridian (zenith), namely the center of the Sun coincides with the theoretical vertical plane on the north/south direction.
+At the exact middle of the day, it sits on the local meridian (zenith), namely the center of the Sun coincides with the theoretical vertical plane on the north/south direction.
 At that instant, the Sun points to the exact south on the northern hemisphere (see Figure 2) or to the exact north on the southern hemisphere (except within the equatorial zone).
 Since it is forbidden to pray at this very moment (zenith/noon time) when the Sun culminates on the sky, we should wait at least until the Sun globe leaves this vertical meridian plane, such that the Sun can be accepted as having declined to the west and the Zuhr time has begun.
-During this period the meridian line shifts from the center of the Sun to its circular border, the distance of one radius.
-Since the apparent radius of the Sun on the sky subtends an angle of approx. 0.27° and the Sun moves one degree in four minutes (360° per day = 360° per 1440 minutes), it will be neccessary to pass slightly more than one minute while the Sun moves one radius and the meridian leaves the Sun circle.
-That's why it should be added 2 minutes to the zenith time in order to find the Zuhr prayer timing.
+During this period the meridian line will shift from the center of the Sun to its circular border, the distance of one radius.
+Since the apparent radius of the Sun on the sky subtends an angle of approx. 0.27° and the Sun moves one degree in four minutes (360° per day = 360° per 1440 minutes), it will be necessary to wait for slightly more than a minute while the Sun moves one radius forth and the meridian leaves the Sun circle.
+That's why it must be added 2 minutes to the zenith time in order to find the Zuhr prayer timing.